 Getting to know you

 - Introduce yourself to the LGBTQ parents at your child’s school, but don’t force it.
 If a friendship forms, great!
 If not, it’s at least nice to acknowledge them and make them feel welcome.
-Same goes for new neighbors, church congregants and coworkers.
+The same goes for new neighbors, church congregants and coworkers.

 - Introduce your kids to our kids — invite them for playdates, sleepovers and birthday parties.
 Normalization and inclusivity help everyone involved.